temporalio/vscode-debugger-extension/README.md

 - The Workflow Execution will start replaying and hit a breakpoint set on the first event
 - Set breakpoints in code or on history events
 - Hit play or step forward
-- To restart from the beginning, click the `MAIN` tab and `Start` again
+- To restart from the beginning, click the green restart icon at the top of the screen, or if the debug session has ended, go back to the `MAIN` tab and `Start` again

 ## Configuration